 This is how humankind reasons when it comes to science.
 The question is, is this human reasoning valid?
 Will science be the savior of the world and establish that peace and prosperity humanity so longs for?

-This blog post is an excerpt from chapter 14.8 of Audit of the Universe
+This blog post is an excerpt from chapter 5.8 of Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Science, Our World’s Savior.
+Please use the Social Network links just below to share this information from The Explanation, Science, Our World’s Savior.
 This is Human Reasoning